meshadmh/Python-Projects/README.md

 # Python Projects
- Things I have made using Python
+Projects I have made using Python